open-telemetry/opentelemetry-operator/README.md

 **_WARNING:_** Until the OpenTelemetry Collector format is stable, changes may be required in the above example to remain compatible with the latest version of the OpenTelemetry Collector image being referenced.

-This will create an OpenTelemetry Collector instance named `simplest`, exposing a `jaeger-grpc` port to consume spans from your instrumented applications and exporting those spans via `logging`, which writes the spans to the console (`stdout`) of the OpenTelemetry Collector instance that receives the span.
+This will create an OpenTelemetry Collector instance named `otel`, exposing two services `otel-collector` and `otel-collector-headless`.
+The received spans will be exported via `logging` exporter and written to the console (`stdout`).
+The headless service is preferred if gRPC protocol is used to export data to the collector.

 The `config` node holds the `YAML` that should be passed down as-is to the underlying OpenTelemetry Collector instances.
 Refer to the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) documentation for a reference of the possible entries.